Manaslu Circuit Trek - 12 Days

 • Comfortable ride for up to 5 passengers

-• Smooth transition to trek's starting point
+• Smooth transition to the trek's starting point

 Private Jeep from Tilche to Kathmandu/Pokhara (USD 300)